 Asked about how his tremendous success came about, Mr Cardone often responds that he saved himself by stopping his obsession with drugs and turning his mind to business.
-He stopped following the crowd and started paying attention to ‘an inner superhero’.
+He stopped following the crowd and started paying attention to what he calls his ‘inner superhero’.

 Rather than following the conventional path, Grant Cardone questioned the norms and strived to become extraordinary

-Cardone agrees that he is an unusual person who loves putting himself in front of people (he is all over social media) so that they never forget him.
+Cardone agrees that he is an eccentric person who loves putting himself in front of people (he is all over social media) so that they never forget him.

 For years, he admits to having been stuck in a sales job that he hated and was struggling to earn a living.

-From his story of failure to success, and then back to collapse and even greater success, it is easy to understand that staying down after falling is a bad idea.
+From his story of failure to success, and then back to collapse and even greater success, it is easy to understand that staying down after falling is not the way for Cardone.

-Cardone openly says if he had to start over, he would do it gladly as long as he still can roam the planet.
+He even says openly that if he had to start over, he would do it gladly as long as he still can roam the planet.

 It sounds easier said than done, but a person like Cardone with financial success could most likely do it again considering his robust network and experience.
 For example, his first real estate deal was a failure, but he took the lessons and used them to build a high net-worth.

 To teach people about success, Cardone has adapted into a 21st-century entrepreneur by taking advantage of modern tools alongside traditional ones.

-Cardone developed many sales programmes and became known globally for Information Assisted Selling, a technique which helps people sell effectively in this day and age.
+Cardone developed many sales programmes and became known globally for Information Assisted Selling, a technique which helps people sell effectively.

 Many, including Fortune 500 companies, are using Cardone’s selling systems to boost their bottom-lines.